 What Kind of Cables Do I Have?

 These are not a silly questions, especially if someone else hooked it up for you.
-Knowing how your TV is wired up might help you troubleshoot certain problems.
+Knowing how your TV is connected to other devices might help you troubleshoot certain problems.
 Let’s first look at the different kinds of cables you may have.
 Below is a description of the possible cables that can be used.

 What is an HDMI Cable?